 Get everything together that you'll need in advance: your most recent passport, a recent color photograph, a copy of your marriage certificate (if your name has changed), and your personal checkbook.
 If you're going in person, you should also bring proof of travel like your flight details and ticket receipt.
 And, most important, once you get your new passport, keep it safe in a chic case like the one below.

-What are your tips for passport renewal?
 Up next: the best cities for female travelers.